splendo/kaluga/bluetooth/README.md

 ### Android
 You may notice that when you ask for kaluga's `Permission.Bluetooth` the android request alert will prompt `Location` permission.
 This behaviour is encountered because Android system requires Location to access the hardware identifiers of nearby external devices via Bluetooth.

-In order to setup a bluetooth repo on android you need to do the following:
+In order to setup a bluetooth repo you need to do the following:
 ```kotlin
 // Somewhere in Android code
 val permissions = Permissions(